5mehulhelp5/cresco-development-magento2-extensions/README.md

 ## Features

 - Includes `configurable_product_ids` extension attribute to simple products when queried via REST API
-- Updates the `updated_at` of simple products when they are removed from a configurable product
+- Updates the `updated_at` of simple products when they are added or removed from a configurable product
 - Updates the `updated_at` of products within an order when an order is created or shipment made
 - Updated the `updated_at` of orders when an order shipment is created or updated

 ## Purpose

 To retrieve updates to products (especially stock changes) and orders via regular polling of products and orders using `updated_at` being `greater_than` the last polling time.
-The inclusion of `configurable_product_ids` allows for more efficient product grouping for integrators
+The inclusion of `configurable_product_ids` and updating of simple products when removed or added from configurable products allows for more efficient product grouping for integrators when polling used.

 ## Requirements